 Instructions

 - Boil the pasta.
-Bring a large pot of well-salted water to a boil and cook the pasta until al dente.
+Bring a large pot of well-salted water to a boil over medium-high heat.
+Cook the pasta until al dente, stirring occasionally.
 (Start the Gorgonzola sauce while the pasta cooks; see next step.)
 Drain the pasta in a colander, reserving about 1/2 cup of pasta water, then pour the pasta back in the pot.

-- Combine the sauce and pasta: Off the heat, add the Gorgonzola sauce and most of the grated Parmesan to the pasta and stir until coated and silky.
-If the sauce looks a little thick or the pasta looks dry, add a tablespoon or two of pasta water as needed.
+- Combine the sauce and pasta: Off the heat, add the Gorgonzola sauce and most of the grated Parmesan to the pasta pot and stir until all the pasta is coated in Gorgonzola sauce.
+If the sauce looks a little thick or the pasta looks dry, loosen with a tablespoon or two of pasta water as needed.

 - Finish and serve: Divide the pasta into bowls.
-Sprinkle generously with the remaining Parmesan, and top with the toasted nuts and a few twists of fresh black pepper.
+Sprinkle generously with the remaining Parmesan, and top with the toasted nuts and a few twists of fresh-ground black pepper.

 Notes